ArashAh/version_control_workshop/part-1.md

 ## Establish the Git-GitHub connection - Clone

 3. **Create a repo on GitHub**
-   - Create a private repo with README on GitHub and stay logged in.
+   - Create a private repo with README on GitHub and name it "vc-demo-basic" and stay logged in.

 4. **Copy the HTTPS link**